Harsh4222/content-based-movie-recommendation-system/README.md

 - Vectorized using `CountVectorizer` (Bag-of-Words model)
 - Cosine similarity used to compute movie-to-movie closeness
 - `recommend("Movie Title")` function returns top 5 similar movies
--  Optional: Poster fetching using the TMDB API (API key hidden for security)
+-  Optional: Poster fetching using the TMDB API
 ---

 ## How to Run

 1. Clone the repository or download the files.
-2. Open `ML_content_based_movie_recommendation.ipynb` using Jupyter Notebook or VS Code.
+2. Open `Movie recommendation system.ipynb` using Jupyter Notebook or VS Code.
 3. Run all cells in order to:
    - Preprocess the data
    - Train the vector space model
    - Test recommendations
-4. Call `recommend('Inception')` or any other movie title.
+4. Call `recommend('Avatar')` or any other movie title.

 ---